Alex3474247/NehQuake/Readme_AlexQuaker.txt

 Also changed max_savegames to 48.
 All of the modified code is signed with my nickname.

-SDL and libxmp headers and libraries are imported from the latest Quakespasm engine.
-All needed files are included in this archive to compile the engine without problems.

 Credits: Ender, the primary Nehahra engine developer (for 2.54 source), and Bengt Jardrup (for 3.08 source which I have used and updated).
-And this page - how to use libxmp api: http://xmp.sourceforge.net/libxmp.html#sdl-example In 2023, July 26 I have moved from SDL 1.2 to SDL 2.0 because there was no music in the game.
+And this page - how to use libxmp api: http://xmp.sourceforge.net/libxmp.html#sdl-example

+In 2023, July 26 I have moved from SDL 1.2 to SDL 2.0 because there was no music in the game in Windows 10 64bit system. zlib zconf.h file will appear when it builds with CMake in the "build" folder.
+No SDL2 submodule because the latest version of SDL2 on Github contains errors when compiling in Visual C++ 6.0
+Uses: zlib, SDL2+libxmp to play tracker music and directx 7 sdk libraries and headers for sound effects and video.
+Now the libxmp and zlib are submodules because they are suitable for an ancient Visual C++ 6.0, except SDL and directx 7 sdk libraries and headers (see vid_win.c source file). libxmp and zlib needs to be compiled from source code because the dsp project is set up to build dirs Debug/Release, then the source should compile.